-The companies reported spending \$22.5 million on magazine advertising in 2015, a decrease from the \$50.0 million they spent in 2014.
-The Commission is not reporting the amount spent on newspaper advertising in 2015 because only one company reported spending in that category.
-Spending on "outdoor" advertising decreased from \$2.2 million in 2014 to \$2.0 million in 2015.
-The companies reported spending \$41.8 million for direct mail advertising in 2015, down from \$46.2 million in 2014.
-Spending on point-of-sale materials (ads posted at the retail location but excluding outdoor ads on retailer property), which was \$45.8 million in 2014, decreased to \$34.9 million in 2015.
+The Commission is not reporting the amount spent on newspaper advertising in 2016 because, as in each year since 2012, only one company reported spending in that category.
+The companies reported spending \$19.9 million on magazine advertising in 2016, a decrease from the \$22.5 million they spent in 2015.
+Spending on "outdoor" advertising decreased from \$2.0 million in 2015 to \$1.7 million in 2016.
+Spending on point-of-sale materials (ads posted at the retail location but excluding outdoor ads on retailer property), which was \$36.4 million in 2015, increased to \$51.9 million in 2016.
+The companies reported spending \$40.0 million for direct mail advertising in 2016, down from \$41.8 million in 2015.

-In 2015, the companies reported spending \$5.447 billion on price discounts (payments made in order to reduce the price of cigarettes to consumers) to retailers and \$1.502 billion on price

-7 Definitions of the advertising and promotional expenditure categories appear in the Appendix to this report.
-If only one company reported spending money on a particular type of advertising or promotion, that category appears as "N/A" and the expenditures are included in the "Other" category, to avoid potential disclosure of individual company data.
-For this reason, the Commission is not separately reporting the amounts spent in 2015 on newspaper advertising, Internet advertising other than on the company's own websites, sampling, or promotional allowances paid other than to retailers or wholesalers.
+In 2016, the companies reported spending \$5.806 billion on price discounts (payments made in order to reduce the price of cigarettes to consumers) paid to retailers and \$1.441 billion on price advertising or promotion, that category appears as "N/A" in the table and the expenditures are included in the "Other" category, to avoid potential disclosure of individual company data.
+For this reason, the Commission is not separately reporting the amounts spent in 2016 on newspaper advertising, promotional allowances paid other than to retailers or wholesalers, public entertainment in adult-only facilities, Internet advertising other than on the company's own websites, or telephone advertising.

-8 Since 2002, "outdoor" advertising has been defined to mean billboards; signs and placards in arenas, stadiums, and shopping malls (whether they are open air or enclosed); and any other advertisements placed outdoors, regardless of their size, including those on cigarette retailer property.
+&lt;sup>7 Since 2002, "outdoor" advertising has been defined to mean billboards; signs and placards in arenas, stadiums, and shopping malls (whether they are open air or enclosed); and any other advertisements placed outdoors, regardless of their size, including those on cigarette retailer property.
 Before 2002, "outdoor" advertising was not precisely defined and it was not clear that signs in arenas, stadiums, shopping malls, or on retailer property were to be reported in this category.